siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 reorganization of a fixed total energy into progressively finer internal structure.

 Imagine a flat rectangular sheet of paper.
-Draw a cross (a set of straight lines from edge to edge, crossing in the middle).
-These lines divide the napkin into a grid of 4 cells.
+Draw one vertical line and one horizontal line, each connecting opposite edges.
+They cross in the middle and divide the sheet into $2\times2=4$ cells.

-If we draw $n$ lines in each of the two sides of the paper, the surface is partitioned into a grid of distinct cells:
+More generally, if we keep adding lines the sheet is then partitioned into

 $$
-n \times n = n^2 \text{ cells}.
+n\times n = n^2
+\text{ cells}.
 $$

-Before any lines are drawn, the surface corresponds to the ground state ($n=1$), associated with energy $E_1$.
-As we increase the number of subdivisions $n$, the total surface area remains the same, but it is partitioned into smaller and smaller regions.
+With no internal lines, the sheet corresponds to a ground configuration with energy $E_1$.

+As $n$ increases, the total area stays the same, but it is subdivided into smaller and smaller regions.

-If the total energy of the configuration is conserved and distributed uniformly across the surface, then as the number of cells ($n^2$) increases, the energy density associated with each individual cell decreases as:
+If the total energy is conserved and distributed uniformly across the $n^2$ cells, the energy per cell scales as

 $$
-E_n \propto \frac{E_1}{n^2}
+E_n \propto \frac{E_1}{n^2}.
 $$

 In this abstract but constrained way, the Rydberg scaling appears without invoking particles, wavefunctions, operators, or force balance.
-Discrete levels are simply discrete global subdivisions of a conserved quantity, energy.
+Discrete levels are simply discrete global subdivisions of a conserved quantity: energy.

-The inverse-square law is therefore not accidental: it is the generic signature of two independent closure counts acting on a conserved configuration.
+The inverse-square law is therefore not accidental.
+It is the generic signature of two independent closure counts acting on a conserved configuration.